panxinming/XinmingPan.github.io/_posts/2022-2-5-test-post3.md

 #### (b)
 This method works by another function parse_full_credits(), so I will introduce this funtion next.

+This function has three parts:
+- First, we get the next link so that we can go into actor's page.
+- Then, once we get into the next page, we need to use the next function to scrapy the information we need.

 ```python
 def parse_full_credits(self, response):